KvanTTT/Articles/Git-Closure/English.md

-# Appearance of closures in Git 3
+# New feature in Git 3: closures

 Git is a popular version control system.
 In Git, an atomic change of one or several files is called a commit, and several consecutive commits are combined